Henry Noble MacCracken

 Henry Noble MacCracken (November 19, 1880 – May 7, 1970) was an American academic administrator who was the fifth president of Vassar College in Poughkeepsie, New York, serving from 1915 to 1946 as the first secular president of the college.
 MacCracken's term as president of Vassar College is the longest in the college's history.

 Early life

-MacCracken was born in Toledo, Ohio in November 19, 1880, to Henry Mitchell MacCracken.
+MacCracken was born in Toledo, Ohio on November 19, 1880, to Henry Mitchell MacCracken.
 Henry's brother was John Henry MacCracken, president (1915–26) of Lafayette College.
 In 1900, MacCracken earned an English degree from New York University (NYU).
 After graduation, he joined the faculty of Syrian Protestant College in Beirut for three years before coming back to NYU for graduate study.
-After completing a master's degree in English, he earned a Ph.D. from Harvard University.
+After completing a master's degree in English at NYU, he earned an additional MA and a Ph.D. from Harvard University.

 On June 12, 1907, MacCracken married Marjorie Dodd.
 His son, Calvin Dodd MacCracken, was a noted inventor.

+In 1920, he and his wife joined Henry Seidel Canby, and other friends in founding Yelping Hill Association, a community in Northwestern Connecticut.